Q: What is an override?

 A: No, prerequisites must be achieved prior to a student’s registration in an English course.
 Prerequisite overrides are permanent and are not issued on a temporary basis.

 Q: A course (other than English) I’m trying to register for has an English prerequisite.
 Can you grant me an override to get into that course?

 A: No, the English Department only has the ability to issue overrides for English courses.
 Please contact each department directly.

 Q: When can I write the LET?

-A: There are sittings of the LET throughout the summer semester, including sittings on July 4, 18, August 1, 15, and 26.
-For more information about the LET and how to register for a sitting, please see http://www.langara.bc.ca/admissions/diagnostic-tests/english/dates-times.html.
+A: There are multiple sittings of the LET throughout the semester and between semesters.
+For more information about the LET and how to register for a sitting, please see http://www.langara.bc.ca/admissions/diagnostic-tests/english/dates-times.html

 Q: I received a score of 1 on the LET exam.
 What English course should I register for?
 Why did I receive a level 1?